qmzhao26/MemBrain-v1-WorkflowAdaptation/README.md

 # Note
-This is a localized fork of Membrain-v1.
+This is a localized and bug-fixed fork of Membrain-v1.
 Original repo: https://github.com/CellArchLab/MemBrain .

 # MemBrain-v1
 ### Automated detection of membrane-bound proteins